 • I hope I have shown you that “to teach” is tied to authentein in a hendiadys, but that we really can’t be sure what authentein means.
 For this reason, it is very unwise to use 1 Timothy 2:12 as a proof text on the subject of women in ministry.

 • I hope I have shown you that verses 13-15 are not reasons why godly women cannot teach or lead men, especially when we have so many examples of Bible women who did just that, including Priscilla who taught a man in Ephesus.
-Rather, these verses contain Paul’s corrections on the heresy.
+Rather, these verses contain Paul’s corrections of a Proto-Gnostic heresy.

 Paul uses a particular Greek word for “profane” (bebēlos) a few times to describe the false teaching in the Ephesian church (1 Timothy 4:7; 6:20; 2 Timothy 2:16.
 See also 1 Timothy 1:9).
 Bebēlos is only used five times in the New Testament, four times in the letters to Timothy and once in Hebrews 12:16.

-Gnostic texts from Nag Hammadi which give Eve primacy include: Apocryphon of John, Gospel of Philip, Exegesis on the Soul, Hypostasis of the Archon, Thunder: Perfect Mind, and Apocalypse of Adam.
+Gnostic texts from Nag Hammadi which give Eve primacy include: Apocryphon of John, Gospel of Philip, Hypostasis of the Archon, Thunder: Perfect Mind, and Apocalypse of Adam.
+More about these texts here.

-Copied from Table 2.1 in H.S Baldwin’s chapter “An Important Word in 1 Timothy 2:12” in A. J. Köstenberger & T. R. Schreiner (Eds.), Women in the Church: An Analysis and Application of 1 Timothy 2:9-15, Second Edition, (Grand Rapids, MI: Baker Academic, 2005) p.41.
+The image is a screen shot of Table 2.1 in H.S Baldwin’s chapter “An Important Word in 1 Timothy 2:12” in A. J. Köstenberger & T. R. Schreiner (eds), Women in the Church: An Analysis and Application of 1 Timothy 2:9-15, Second Edition, (Grand Rapids, MI: Baker Academic, 2005) 41.
 I have not included the last lexicon entry of the Greek to Spanish DGE as I feel the information is misleading.

 Chrysostom used the verb authenteō (the exact form is authentei) in his tenth Homily on Colossians where he wrote that husbands should not act this way towards their wives.
 (Scr.
 Eccl. vol 62, page 366, line 29.
-Source: TLG) This verb is translated as “act the despot” in Vol XIII of A Select Library of the Nicene and Post Nicene Fathers of the Christian Church (Grand Rapids: Eerdmans, 1979) p.304.
+Source: TLG) This verb is translated as “act the despot” in Vol XIII of A Select Library of the Nicene and Post Nicene Fathers of the Christian Church (Grand Rapids, MI: Eerdmans, 1979) 304.

-The Greek word authentein is not etymologically related to the English word “authority”.
+The LSJ definitions for authentēs and authenteō are here.
+Note that the Greek word authentein is not etymologically related to the English word “authority”.
 Rather, the English word “authority” comes from the Latin word auctor which means “master, leader, author”.
 (Source: Douglas Harper, Online Etymology Dictionary)

 In Philippians 1:15-18 Paul states that he is glad when the gospel is preached, even if it is preached from faulty motives.
 Considering Paul’s eagerness for the gospel message to be proclaimed, it is incongruous that Paul would prohibit women from good preaching.

-I’ve noticed while reading The Acts of the Apostles in Greek that gar often introduces a new thought that is only indirectly related to previous verses (e.g. Acts 15:20-21).
-I’m reading the Gospel of John in the Greek at the moment, and recently came across a similar use of gar in John 4:44.
-Verse 44 does not seem to be directly related to verses 43 and 45.
+There are several instances in the Greek New Testament where gar introduces a new thought that is only indirectly related to previous verses (e.g. John 4:44; Acts 15:20-21; etc).
+For instance, John 4:44 does not seem to be directly related to verses 43 and 45.
 The NIV translates gar as “now” in John 4:44, which fits the context rather well.
+“Now” could be a good translation of gar in 1 Tim.
+2:13.
+The NRSV puts John 4:44 within parentheses.
+Perhaps Paul’s thoughts in 1 Timothy 2:13-14 are parenthetical.

 Questions about how to implement 1 Timothy 2:12